kenellorando/cadence-k8s/README.md

 ## Prerequisites

-1. It assumes you have an nginx Ingress Controller installed to your cluster.
+1. You have an nginx Ingress Controller installed to your cluster.

 ## Deployment